net47/ansible-f5-aws-lab/README.md

 ## Some notes
 - Using `--extra-vars "env=Student01` you can setup multiple lab environments, perfect for customer trainings.
-- The Windows Jumphost uses a special cloud-init config so enable the WinRM interface for software management.
+- The Windows Jumphost uses a special cloud-init config to enable the WinRM interface for software management.
 I used the `Chocolatey` Package Manager (https://chocolatey.org/) for installing software.
 - The LAMP server configuration is done via the cloud-init file.
 - I decided to go with the "manual" way in regards of BIG-IP deployment.
 The AWS SSH Key is needed to initially connect to the BIG-IP for the `admin` password change.
 Using the official CloudFormation templates (https://github.com/F5Networks/f5-aws-cloudformation) instead of doing it manually is also an option, you may want to use a combination of CloudFormation with some own cloud-init script.
 - I decided to go with the "manual" way in regards of BIG-IP deployment.
 You can also use the official CloudFormation templates (https://github.com/F5Networks/f5-aws-cloudformation), maybe in combination with some own cloud-init script.